biocatiit/website/content/pages/users_apply.rst

     Every proposal awarded beam time must be accompanied by an approved Experiment Safety Assessment Form (ESAF) before it is allowed to proceed.

+    **An ESAF for an on-site experiment must be submitted at least 14 days before the experiment or it will not be approved.
+An ESAF for a remote/mail-in experiment must be submitted at least 7 days before the experiment or it will not be approved.** We recommend submission before these hard deadlines so any issues can be resolved and your experiment can proceed as planned.
+    Please visit our `ESAF <{filename}/pages/users_esaf.rst>`_
+    and `safety and compliance <{filename}/pages/users_safety.rst>`_ pages for more information.

-    For an ESAF to be valid, it must list all experimenters to be present at the facility.
-In addition, when listing materials, protein names must be written out in full (i.e. no abbreviations with the exception of "DNA" and "RNA")
+    For an ESAF to be valid, it must list all experimenters to be present at the facility or mailing in samples.
+ESAFS will not be approved if listed experimenters do not have valid site access, so you must register as a user/renew your site access as above.
+In addition, when listing materials, samples names must be written out in full and (when appropriate) the expression system must be included.

-    If your experiment does not involve any of the hazards listed below, submitting the ESAF **two weeks** before your scheduled beam time should provide enough time for its review and possible revision.
-Please visit our `ESAF tips <{filename}/pages/users_esaf.rst>`_ and `safety and compliance <{filename}/pages/users_safety.rst>`_ pages for more information.

-    Please submit your ESAF far enough in advance to resolve any safety issues so that your experiment can proceed.

-    N.B.: Hazards Requiring Additional Review
+    You should not use abbreviations with the exception of "DNA" and "RNA", and sample names should be written as, e.g., "Lysozyme from Chicken Egg White" rather than "Sample 1".

-    There are a number of hazards which will require a more detailed (and, therefore, prolonged) review before access can be granted:
+    If your ESAF involves any of the additional hazards listed below it will require a more detailed (and, therefore, prolonged) review before access can be granted, so you should submit it at least 1 month before your experiment:

     *   `Bio-Hazardous Materials <https://www.anl.gov/safety/biosafety>`_